schoolacco/Thje_Second_Task/README.md

 ## Features
 - Save and Load
-- Rolling for one of 4 items
+- Rolling for one of many items
-- Cutscene for 1 item
+- Cutscene for some items
-- A gear to increase your luck
+- Gears to increase your luck
 - ???
 - A way to view your collection
+- Basic settings

 ## Requirements
 To run this program, you need to install the following dependencies:

-- `pillow` for the icon photo.
 - `simpleaudio` to play music.
 - `pydub` to convert the music into data which `simpleaudio` understands
 - `ffmpeg` to run pydub download [here](https://www.gyan.dev/ffmpeg/builds/)